ERA Realty Network issued letter of censure after multiple complaints against property agent

 THIRD BREACH

-The third breach saw ERA failing to recover Ang's estate agency card from him.
+The third breach saw ERA failing to recover Mr Ang's estate agency card from him.

-Following Ang’s suspension, which began in October 2023, Ang was required to return his card to ERA, but he did not do so.
+Following Mr Ang’s suspension, which began in October 2023, he was required to return his card to ERA, but did not do so.

 ERA did not follow up with him after initially notifying him to do so.